Auguste Marie: Early life

 Auguste Marie studied both medicine and law, completing his law degree in 1886 and becoming a member of the bar.
 He was first in his class of medical residents of the hospitals in Grenoble.
-He moved to Paris in order to work under Gustave Bouchereau at the Sainte-Anne hospital in Paris.
+He moved to Paris in order to work under Gustave Bouchereau at the Sainte-Anne hospital, a psychiatric hospital in Paris.

 Marie was disgusted by the dismal and overcrowded conditions in the asylums and was convinced that they worsened the mental health of his patients.
 In addition, since he was an artist himself, he took an interest in the artistic production of psychiatric patients and he began to collect their works.

-In the late 1880s, Gustave Bouchereau asked him to go to Scotland to study the open care systems that had already existed in that country since the 1830s, thanks to the work of Robert Gardiner Hill and John Conolly.
-He also examined the Belgian experience of foster care for the mentally ill in Geel, Belgium, a Belgian town where the mentally ill had been placed in foster homes since the Middle Ages.
+In the late 1880s, Gustave Bouchereau asked him to go to Scotland to study the open care systems that had existed in that country since the 1830s, thanks to the work of Robert Gardiner Hill and John Conolly.
+He also examined the Belgian experience of foster care for the mentally ill in Geel, Belgium, a town where the mentally ill had been placed in foster homes since the Middle Ages.
 The conclusion that Marie drew from his visit to Scotland and from the Belgian experience is that certain psychiatric patients who were cared for in well managed, more open systems could get better.